Choquequirao to Machu Picchu Trek

 Is this holiday for you?

-This walking holiday to Choquequirao in Peru is a classic trek and offers a variety of conditions.
+This walking holiday to Choquequirao in Peru is a classic trek and we will cover a variety of terrain.
 Most of the walking is on fairly well-defined tracks, including some sections of ancient Inca highways, which are paved with stone in places.
-There are occasional river crossings and some steeper sections of trail.
+There are occasional river crossings and some steep sections of trail.
 It is possible that the highest passes might have a light covering of snow.
-The descent and ascent into the Apurimac Canyon is steep downhill and uphill, and it can be hot in the lower parts of the canyon proper.
-Overall, the trekking is straightforward and not very sustained.
-There are, however, several long trekking days, some high pass crosings and we do accumulate more than 5000 metres of ascent and descent during the course of the trek.
-Crossing the remote Cordillera Vilcabamba, this is a simply superb trekking holiday - probably the best in Peru.
+The descent and ascent into the Apurimac Canyon is steep downhill and uphill, and it can be very hot in the lower parts of the canyon.
+There are several consecutive long trekking days, some high pass crossings and we will accumulate more than 5000 metres of ascent and descent during the course of the trek; a good level of fitness is essential.